Evidence

 Below you will find a number of resources to help you get better at using evidence in your policy making.

-Check out the Chief Science Advisor Forum, convened by the Prime Minister’s Chief Science Advisor.
-Its purpose includes advancing the use of science to benefit New Zealand through promoting the use of evidence to inform policy development, practice and evaluation.
+Convened by the Prime Minister’s Chief Science Advisor, its purpose includes advancing the use of science to benefit New Zealand through promoting the use of evidence to inform policy development, practice and evaluation.

-Check out Superu’s Making sense of evidence: A guide to using evidence in policy.
+- Making sense of evidence: A guide to using evidence in policy

-Read here a summary of a roundtable held by Superu and the School of Government at Victoria University that was chaired by Dr Sarah Morton, Centre for Research on Families, on the Use of evidence in public policy.
+A summary of a roundtable held by Superu and the School of Government at Victoria University that was chaired by Dr Sarah Morton, Centre for Research on Families.

-You may also like to read Nesta’s Using Research Evidence – A Practice Guide.
+- Using Research Evidence – A Practice Guide

-If you are particularly interested in the role of scientific evidence in policy making in New Zealand, read Sir Peter Gluckman’s Enhancing Evidence-Informed Policy Making: A Report by the Prime Minister’s Chief Science Advisor.
+On the role of scientific evidence in policy making in New Zealand, by Sir Peter Gluckman.

 Evaluation